kracr/owl2bench/README.md

 <a name="repo"></a>
 ## 2. About the Repository
-The project repository consists of 2 main directories: **OWL2Bench** and **Experiments**.
+The project repository consists of 2 main directories: **[OWL2Bench!](https://github.com/kracr/owl2bench/tree/master/OWL2Bench)** and **[Experiments!](https://github.com/kracr/owl2bench/tree/master/Experiments)**.

 **OWL2Bench** is a java source code directory that generates the varying size ABox of our benchmark (see section [ 6.2 ](#code) for source-code usage instructions).

 **Experiments** directory consists of details about the experiments that were performed to compare the reasoning and querying performance of several OWL 2 Reasoners (as reported in our paper accepted at ISWC'20 Resources Track).

 The repository also consists of four different **TBox** for each OWL 2 Profiles (EL, QL, RL and DL): **UNIV-BENCH-OWL2EL.owl**, **UNIV-BENCH-OWL2QL.owl**, **UNIV-BENCH-OWL2RL.owl**, **UNIV-BENCH-OWL2DL.owl**, and an executable jar file : **OWL2Bench.jar**.